-With adequate upkeep, your air conditioner will provide worry-free cooling for a long time.
-But, similar to any other appliance in your residence, it will ultimately need to be updated.
-Knowing when to install a new one is key to prevent pricey repairs, costly electrical bills and interrupted comfort.
+With adequate upkeep, your air conditioner will offer worry-free cooling for a long time.
+But, like any other machine in your house, it will at some point need to be replaced.
+Knowing when to install a new one is important to avoid pricey repairs, costly energy bills and interrupted comfort.

-When it comes to being cool and your residence’s energy efficiency, our Cooler Tymes LLC professionals have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our Cooler Tymes LLC pros have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says the majority of air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to start preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for a replacement.
+Most of the time, the Department of Energy says the majority of air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the center point.
+It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a new one.

 Trustworthiness

-How trustworthy is your air conditioner?
-Does it cool well, even on the hottest days?
-Or is it routinely malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to begin thinking about getting an updated one.
+How reliable is your air conditioner?
+Does it cool reliably, even on the toastiest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less dependable it’s time to initiate considering getting an updated one.

 Repair Costs

-Over your air conditioner’s life cycle, it’s anticipated for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life span, it’s expected for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just replace it.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which measures how well it expends electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal rules.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner includes a SEER rating, which rates how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal guidelines.
+However, your air conditioner becomes less efficient as it gets older.

-As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often costlier but could pay for themselves over their life span through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over the years through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you cool when your air conditioner is on?
-Or are you constantly dialing down the temperature to stay cool?
-An old air conditioner may have trouble keeping your home comfy due to decreased efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Are you comfy when your air conditioner is on?
+Or are you constantly dialing down the temperature to remain cool?
+An old air conditioner could struggle to keep your home comfy due to reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adapt your comfort.

 Noise

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, check with us about installing a variable-speed air conditioner.
-Most of these air conditioners run at a sound level that’s like a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, ask us about getting a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good approach to maximize your energy efficiency, with minimal effort required from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temperatures as necessary.
+Installing a smart thermostat is a good way to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for not much.
+Most of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temps as necessary.

-If you have an aging air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.
+If you use an aging air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will show the refrigerant kind.

 If your air conditioner is operating fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, solving the problem will be pricey.
-That’s because Freon is only available in decreased, recycled amounts.
+However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up over the years.
+And those savings can really add up over time.

-We know that air conditioner cost is your number one question.
-That’s why collaborating with Cooler Tymes LLC for air conditioning installation in Litchfield Park and surrounding areas is easy and affordable.
-Our techs will help you find the right option for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We are aware that air conditioner cost is your first question.
+That’s why partnering with Cooler Tymes LLC for air conditioning installation in Litchfield Park and surrounding areas is simple and affordable.
+Our technicians will help you select the right solution for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.